verilator/verilator/docs/guide/exe_verilator_coverage.rst

 Points are children of each line coverage- branches or toggle points.
-When point counts are aggregated into a line, the minimum and maximum counts are used to determine the status of the line (complete, partial, failing) The count is equal to the minimum of the points.
+When point counts are aggregated into a line, the minimum and maximum counts are used to determine the status of the line (complete, partial, failing) The count is equal to the maximum of the points.

 Coverage data is annotated at the beginning of the line and is formatted as a special character followed by the number of coverage hits.
 The special